gwomack/aimealplanner/README.md

 ## 📖 Usage

-1. **Sign Up/Login**: Create an account or login to access personalized features
+1. **Sign Up/Login**:
+   - Create an account (if registration is enabled) or login to access personalized features
+   - Registration can be enabled/disabled via the `VITE_REGISTRATION_ENABLED` environment variable
 2. **Set Your Profile**: Input your demographics and dietary preferences
 3. **Add Ingredients**: (Optional) List ingredients you have available
 4. **Generate Meal Plan**: Get AI-generated meal plans tailored to your needs
 5. **View & Save**: Save your favorite meal plans for future reference

+## 🔒 Authentication Configuration

+The application supports flexible authentication configuration:

+### User Registration

+- Control user registration through the `VITE_REGISTRATION_ENABLED` environment variable
+- When disabled:
+  - Sign-up UI elements are hidden
+  - Registration endpoints return appropriate error messages
+  - Only existing users can log in
+- To enable/disable registration:
+  1. Set `VITE_REGISTRATION_ENABLED=true` or `false` in your `.env.local`
+  2. Restart the development server
+  3. Changes take effect immediately

 ## 🤝 Contributing